OpenSourceEBike/OpenSourceEBike.github.io/build_display.md

 Next step is to solder the DC-DC board.
 Only that three connections of DC-DC are used, the GND on one side and Vin and Vout on the other side - see next image.<br>
 Then also solder the TSDZ2 wires of VBattery and GND (do not forget to put the connector through the hole on the 3D printed enclosure).
 Connect to TSDZ2 with battery ON and check with a multimeter the input of DC-DC as also the output and it should be 5 volts.
 Move to next step only if you have the 5 volts, if not, you probably did something wrong.

+Next solder the DC-DC output 5 volts to the VBUS of NRF52840.
+Connect to TSDZ2 with battery ON and check with a multimeter the input of DC-DC as also the output and it should be 5 volts.
+Then check the VDD OUT pin of NRF52840 board and it should be 3.3 volts.
+Move to next step only if you have the 3.3 volts, if not, you probably did something wrong.

 Next solder the 4 wires for the OLED display.
 Connect again to the TSDZ2 with battery ON and you should see the display working, showing some text like "OS Display".
 If the display is not working, check the voltage on the display pins, you need to have 3.3 volts between the VCC and GND pins.
 Move to next step only if the display is working.

 Next you may want to unsolder the display to be easier for the next steps and solder it again as the last step.